 A review on optimization of natural gas transportation systems is given by Ríos-Mercado and Borraz-Sánchez [38.
 It encompasses both transmission and distribution grids.
-Pfetsch et al. 39] elaborate in detail on the operation of gas transmission grids.
-Pambour et al. 40] propose an integrated transient model approach for simulating the operation of transmission grids.
-The transient process in transmission grids is further examined by Liu [41.
-Riepin et al. 42] develop in their study an adaptive robust optimzation model for transmission grid expansion planning.
+Pfetsch et al. [39] elaborate in detail on the operation of gas transmission grids.
+Pambour et al. [40] propose an integrated transient model approach for simulating the operation of transmission grids.
+The transient process in transmission grids is further examined by Liu [41].
+Riepin et al. [42] develop in their study an adaptive robust optimzation model for transmission grid expansion planning.
 Chiang and Zavala [43] investigate the interconnection between gas and power transmission grids.
 O'Donoghue et al. [44] examine transmission pipelines' resistance to high-pressure levels.
-Liu et al. 45] study aspects of supply security in detail.
+Liu et al. [45] study aspects of supply security in detail.
 With regard to the distribution grid level, Herrán-González et al. [46] provide a comprehensive review on the modeling and simulation of gas grids.
-Barati et al. 47. propose an integrated framework for grid expansion planning.
+Barati et al. [47]. propose an integrated framework for grid expansion planning.
 Giehl et al. [48] examine the impact of the decarbonization on gas distribution grids.
 Zwickl-Bernhard and Auer [49] present alternative supply options to natural gas distribution grids.
-Keogh et al. 50 review technical and modeling studies of renewable gas generation and injection into the distribution grid.
+Keogh et al. [50] review technical and modeling studies of renewable gas generation and injection into the distribution grid.
 The same authors present also a techno-economic case study for renewable gas injection into the distribution grid in [50].
 Abeysekera et al. [51] analyze the injection of renewable gas in low-pressure gas grids from a technical perspective in detail.
 Mertins et al. [52] examine the competition between renewable gas and hydrogen injection into distribution grids.
-Repurposing of natural gas pipelines for hydrogen transport is assessed by Cerniauskas et al. [53.
+Repurposing of natural gas pipelines for hydrogen transport is assessed by Cerniauskas et al. [53].
 An overview of the modeling of hydrogen grids is given by Reuß et al. [54].

 Finally, the modeling contributions of the open-source community subject of gas grids are discussed.
-In principle, open-source approaches are becoming increasingly important in energy system analysis [55].
-This trend is also continuing in the area of gas grids.
+In principle, in a trend that is also continuing in the area of gas grids, open-source approaches are becoming increasingly important in energy system analysis [55].
 For instance, Schmidt et al. [56] provide a set of publicly available gas grid instances that can be used by researchers in the field of gas transport.
 Pluta et al. [57] present an approach for developing an open-source model of the gas transport grid in Europe.
-Nevertheless, data on natural gas grids in particular are rarely made publicly available.
-There are isolated exceptions, e.g. for the transmission grid (see [58] for open-source data on the European transmission gas grid) or for the Belgian gas grid in [59].
-However, there is often an advantage for those who have this information (e.g., gas grid operators) to scientific researchers and other third-parties, particularly with analyses at the distribution grid level.
+Nevertheless, data, with isolated exceptions, e.g., for the transmission grid (see [58] for open-source data on the European transmission gas grid) or for the Belgian gas grid in [59], on natural gas grids in particular are rarely made publicly available.
+However, there is often an advantage for those who have this information (e.g., gas grid operators) to scientific researchers and other third parties, particularly with analyses at the distribution grid level.

 Regulatory of decarbonized gas grids